19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (4) The Minister may make regulations on any matter which by this Act is required or permitted to be prescribed for or in relation to staged developments, and may in such regulations modify the application of any of the provisions of this Act in relation to staged developments.

-(5) Every regulation made under subsection (4) shall be presented to Parliament as soon as possible after publication in theGazette.
+(5) Every regulation made under subsection (4) shall be presented to Parliament as soon as possible after publication in theGazette.”.

-”.
+(6)

-(6) Section 22
+Section 22

 Delete subsection (1) and substitute the following subsection:

-“

-(1) This section shall apply where a management corporation has, in accordance with section 35(1) of the Building Maintenance and Strata Management Act 2004, passed a unanimous resolution to —

-(a) execute on the behalf of its subsidiary proprietors a grant of easement or a restrictive covenant burdening the parcel;

-(b) accept on their behalf a grant of easement or a restrictive covenant;

-(c) surrender on their behalf a grant of easement or a restrictive covenant burdening the parcel; or

-(d) accept on their behalf a surrender of a grant of easement or a restrictive covenant.

-”.

-(7) Section 23

-(i) Delete subsection (1) and substitute the following subsection:

-“

-(1) This section shall apply where a management corporation has, in accordance with section 34(1) of the Building Maintenance and Strata Management Act 2004, passed a special resolution —

-(a) to execute on the behalf of its subsidiary proprietors a transfer of any part of the common property (including a part of any building or any immovable property affixed to common property); or

-(b) to execute on their behalf a lease of or rent part of such common property.

-”.

-(ii) Delete the words “and the Registrar have consented” in subsection (2) and substitute the words “has consented”.

-(iii) Insert, immediately after the word “transfer” whenever it appears in subsections (2) and (3), the words “or lease”.

-(iv) Insert, immediately after the words “free from” in subsection (4), the words “any encumbrances and”.

-(8) Section 25

-(i) Delete subsection (1) and substitute the following subsection:

-“

-(1) This section shall apply where a management corporation has, in accordance with section 34(3) of the Building Maintenance and Strata Management Act 2004, passed a special resolution to accept —

-(a) a grant or transfer of any land (not being a lot within the parcel) which abuts the parcel, free from any encumbrances (except those created by statute and subsisting easements);

-(b) a grant or transfer of any lot, including the undivided share in the common property appurtenant to that lot, free from any encumbrances (except those created by statute and subsisting easements); or

-(c) a lease of land, not being a lot within the parcel, whether or not it abuts on the parcel,

-for the purpose of creating additional common property.

-”.

-(ii) Delete the words “share units” in subsection (4) (b) and substitute the words “share values”.

-(iii) Insert, immediately after subsection (4), the following subsection:

-“

-(5) Any reference to a transfer or transferred land in this section shall include a lease of land referred to in subsection (1)(c).

-”.

-(9) Section 26

-(i) Delete subsection (1) and substitute the following subsection:

-“

-(1) This section shall apply where 2 or more management corporations have, in accordance with section 34(5) of the Building Maintenance and Strata Management Act 2004, passed their respective special resolutions to amalgamate their respective common properties; and the relevant management corporation shall execute an instrument of transfer.

-”.

-(ii) Delete the words “share units” in subsection (1A) and substitute the words “share values”.

-(10) Section 27
+“(1) This section shall apply where a management corporation has, in accordance with section 35(1) of the Building Maintenance and Strata Management Act 2004, passed a unanimous resolution to —

+(a)

+execute on the behalf of its subsidiary proprietors a grant of easement or a restrictive covenant burdening the parcel;

+(b)

+accept on their behalf a grant of easement or a restrictive covenant;

+(c)

+surrender on their behalf a grant of easement or a restrictive covenant burdening the parcel; or

+(d)

+accept on their behalf a surrender of a grant of easement or a restrictive covenant.”.

+(7)

+Section 23

+(i)

+Delete subsection (1) and substitute the following subsection:

+“(1) This section shall apply where a management corporation has, in accordance with section 34(1) of the Building Maintenance and Strata Management Act 2004, passed a special resolution —

+(a)

+to execute on the behalf of its subsidiary proprietors a transfer of any part of the common property (including a part of any building or any immovable property affixed to common property); or

+(b)

+to execute on their behalf a lease of or rent part of such common property.”.

+(ii)

+Delete the words “and the Registrar have consented” in subsection (2) and substitute the words “has consented”.

+(iii)

+Insert, immediately after the word “transfer” whenever it appears in subsections (2) and (3), the words “or lease”.

+(iv)

+Insert, immediately after the words “free from” in subsection (4), the words “any encumbrances and”.

+(8)

+Section 25

+(i)

+Delete subsection (1) and substitute the following subsection:

+“(1) This section shall apply where a management corporation has, in accordance with section 34(3) of the Building Maintenance and Strata Management Act 2004, passed a special resolution to accept —

+(a)

+a grant or transfer of any land (not being a lot within the parcel) which abuts the parcel, free from any encumbrances (except those created by statute and subsisting easements);

+(b)

+a grant or transfer of any lot, including the undivided share in the common property appurtenant to that lot, free from any encumbrances (except those created by statute and subsisting easements); or

+(c)

+a lease of land, not being a lot within the parcel, whether or not it abuts on the parcel,

+for the purpose of creating additional common property.”.

+(ii)

+Delete the words “share units” in subsection (4) (b) and substitute the words “share values”.

+(iii)

+Insert, immediately after subsection (4), the following subsection:

+“(5) Any reference to a transfer or transferred land in this section shall include a lease of land referred to in subsection (1)(c).”.

+(9)

+Section 26

+(i)

+Delete subsection (1) and substitute the following subsection:

+“(1) This section shall apply where 2 or more management corporations have, in accordance with section 34 (5) of the Building Maintenance and Strata Management Act 2004, passed their respective special resolutions to amalgamate their respective common properties; and the relevant management corporation shall execute an instrument of transfer.”.

+(ii)

+Delete the words “share units” in subsection (1A) and substitute the words “share values”.

+(10)

+Section 27

 Repeal and substitute the following section:

-“

-Court orders affecting common property
+“Court orders affecting common property

-27.—(1) Every instrument of transfer or acceptance of a transfer lodged for registration under section 36 of the Building Maintenance and Strata Management Act 2004 shall be accompanied by a certified true copy of the order of the court made under that section directing such transfer or acceptance of a transfer, and where the approval of the competent authority is required for any subdivision and amalgamation of any land or common property, a true copy of the approval given by the competent authority shall be lodged with such instrument.
+27\. —(1) Every instrument of transfer or acceptance of a transfer lodged for registration under section 36 of the Building Maintenance and Strata Management Act 2004 shall be accompanied by a certified true copy of the order of the court made under that section directing such transfer or acceptance of a transfer, and where the approval of the competent authority is required for any subdivision and amalgamation of any land or common property, a true copy of the approval given by the competent authority shall be lodged with such instrument.

 (2) Upon the registration of the transfer by the Registrar —

+(a)

-(a) in the case of a disposition of all or part of the common property, all subsidiary proprietors and other persons having registered interests in the common property shall be bound to accept the terms of the order of court and section 23(4) shall apply, with the necessary modifications, to such transfer;
+in the case of a disposition of all or part of the common property, all subsidiary proprietors and other persons having registered interests in the common property shall be bound to accept the terms of the order of court and section 23 (4) shall apply, with the necessary modifications, to such transfer;

+(b)

-(b) in the case of an addition to the common property, section 25(3) and (4) shall apply, with the necessary modifications, to such transfer; and
+in the case of an addition to the common property, section 25 (3) and (4) shall apply, with the necessary modifications, to such transfer; and

+(c)

-(c) in the case of the amalgamation of the common property of 2 or more management corporations, sections 23(4) and 26 (2), (4) and (5) shall apply, with the necessary modifications, to such amalgamation.
+in the case of the amalgamation of the common property of 2 or more management corporations, sections 23 (4) and 26 (2), (4) and (5) shall apply, with the necessary modifications, to such amalgamation.”.

-”.
+(11)

-(11) Section 30 (1A)
+Section 30 (1A)

-Delete the words “section 7” and substitute the words section 11 of the Building Maintenance and Strata Management Act 2004.
+Delete the words “section 7” and substitute the words “section 11 of the Building Maintenance and Strata Management Act 2004”.

+(12)

-(12) Part IV
+Part IV

 Repealed.

+(13)

-(13) Section 77
+Section 77

+(i)

-(i) Delete the words “a subdivided building is damaged or destroyed” in subsection (1) and substitute the words “all of the land and buildings comprised in a strata title plan is the subject of a declaration under section 5 of the Land Acquisition Act (Cap.
+Delete the words “a subdivided building is damaged or destroyed” in subsection (1) and substitute the words “all of the land and buildings comprised in a strata title plan is the subject of a declaration under section 5 of the Land Acquisition Act (Cap.
 152), or any building comprised in a strata title plan is damaged or destroyed”.

+(ii)

-(ii) Insert, immediately after the words “subsection (1)” in subsection (4), the words “(except in relation to land and buildings the subject of a declaration under section 5 of the Land Acquisition Act (Cap.
+Insert, immediately after the words “subsection (1)” in subsection (4), the words “(except in relation to land and buildings the subject of a declaration under section 5 of the Land Acquisition Act (Cap.
 152))”.

+(14)

-(14) Section 81
+Section 81

+(i)

-(i) Delete subsection (1) and substitute the following subsection:
+Delete subsection (1) and substitute the following subsection:

-“
+“(1)

-(1) This section shall apply where a management corporation has, in accordance with section 84 of the Building Maintenance and Strata Management Act 2004, resolved to terminate the strata subdivision of the building.
+This section shall apply where a management corporation has, in accordance with section 84 of the Building Maintenance and Strata Management Act 2004, resolved to terminate the strata subdivision of the building.”.

-”.
+(ii)

-(ii) Delete the words “section 42 (2)” in subsection (13) and substitute the words “section 39 (2)”.
+Delete the words “section 42 (2)” in subsection (13) and substitute the words “section 39 (2)”.

+(15)

-(15) New section 83A
+New section 83A

 Insert, immediately after section 83, the following section:

-“

-Application to subsidiary management corporations
+“Application to subsidiary management corporations

-83A.
-Sections 81, 82 and 83 shall apply, with the necessary modifications, where a subsidiary management corporation has resolved to terminate its limited common property, in accordance with section 84 of the Building Maintenance and Strata Management Act 2004.
+83A\.
+Sections 81, 82 and 83 shall apply, with the necessary modifications, where a subsidiary management corporation has resolved to terminate its limited common property, in accordance with section 84 of the Building Maintenance and Strata Management Act 2004.”.

-”.
+(16)

-(16) Sections 84A, 84D and 84E
+Sections 84A, 84D and 84E

 Delete the words “the Fourth Schedule” wherever they appear in sections 84A (3), (4), (13) and (14), 84D (3) and 84E (4) and (5) and substitute in each case the words “the Schedule”.

+(17)

-(17) New section 84G
+New section 84G

-Insert, immediately after section 84F, the following section :
+Insert, immediately after section 84F, the following section:

-“

-Application of Building Maintenance and Strata Management Act 2004
+“Application of Building Maintenance and Strata Management Act 2004

-84G.
-Part VI of the Building Maintenance and Strata Management Act 2004 and any regulations made under that Act shall apply in respect of applications under this Part with the necessary modifications.
+84G\.
+Part VI of the Building Maintenance and Strata Management Act 2004 and any regulations made under that Act shall apply in respect of applications under this Part with the necessary modifications.”.

-”.
+(18)

-(18) Part VI
+Part VI

 Repealed.

+(19)

-(19) Sections 116, 117, 118 and 120
+Sections 116, 117, 118 and 120

 Repealed.

+(20)

-(20) Section 119
+Section 119

+(i)

-(i) Delete the words “section 55” in subsection (2) (a) and substitute the words ”section 28 of the Building Maintenance and Strata Management Act 2004”.
+Delete the words “section 55” in subsection (2) (a) and substitute the words “section 28 of the Building Maintenance and Strata Management Act 2004”.

+(ii)

-(ii) Delete the words “the Commissioner,” in subsection (3).
+Delete the words “the Commissioner,” in subsection (3).

+(21)

-(21) Section 123 (2)
+Section 123 (2)

 Delete the words “Parts IV to VII” and substitute the words “section 10A and Parts V and VIII and the Building Maintenance and Strata Management Act 2004”.

+(22)

-(22) Section 124 (2)
+Section 124 (2)

 Delete the words “Parts IV to VII” and substitute the words “section 10A and Parts V and VIII and the Building Maintenance and Strata Management Act 2004”.

+(23)

-(23) Section 125
+Section 125

+(i)

-(i) Insert, immediately after the words “allocation of share values” in subsection (2) (a), the words “under the Building Maintenance and Strata Management Act 2004”.
+Insert, immediately after the words “allocation of share values” in subsection (2) (a), the words “under the Building Maintenance and Strata Management Act 2004”.

+(ii)

-(ii) Delete the words “section 48 (1) (r)” in subsection (11) and substitute the words “section 39 (3) of the Building Maintenance and Strata Management Act 2004”.
+Delete the words “section 48 (1) (r)” in subsection (11) and substitute the words “section 39 (3) of the Building Maintenance and Strata Management Act 2004”.

+(24)

-(24) Section 126
+Section 126

+(i)

-(i) Insert, immediately after the words “allocation of share values” in subsection (2), the words “under the Building Maintenance and Strata Management Act 2004”.
+Insert, immediately after the words “allocation of share values” in subsection (2), the words “under the Building Maintenance and Strata Management Act 2004”.

+(ii)

-(ii) Delete the words “section 48 (1) (r)” in subsection (10) and substitute the words “section 39 (3) of the Building Maintenance and Strata Management Act 2004”.
+Delete the words “section 48 (1) (r)” in subsection (10) and substitute the words “section 39 (3) of the Building Maintenance and Strata Management Act 2004”.

+(25)

-(25) Section 126A (6)
+Section 126A (6)

 Delete the words “section 48 (1) (r)” and substitute the words “section 39 (3) of the Building Maintenance and Strata Management Act 2004”.

+(26)

-(26) Section 126B (1)
+Section 126B (1)

 Delete the words “sections 71 and 72” in paragraph (h) and substitute the words “sections 67 and 68 of the Building Maintenance and Strata Management Act 2004”.

+(27)

-(27) Section 127 (8)
+Section 127 (8)

 Delete the words “section 48 (1) (r)” and substitute the words “section 39 (3) of the Building Maintenance and Strata Management Act 2004”.

+(28)

-(28) Section 130 (2)
+Section 130 (2)

 Delete paragraphs (a), (b), (c), (d) and (i).

+(29)

-(29) First, Second and Third Schedules
+First, Second and Third Schedules

 Repealed.

+(30)

-(30) Fourth Schedule
+Fourth Schedule

 Delete the words “FOURTH SCHEDULE” in the 1st line and substitute the words “THE SCHEDULE”.

 FOURTH SCHEDULE

-Sections 32(2), 137(2), 138(2) and 139
+Sections 32(2), 137(1), 138(2) and 139

 Transitional and Savings Provisions

-Part i
+Part I

-Provisions Due to Repeal of Buildings and Common Property (Maintenance and Management) Act
+Provisions Due to Repeal of

+Buildings and Common Property

+(Maintenance and Management) Act

 Incumbent Commissioner of Buildings and other officers

-1. The person who, immediately before the date of commencement of section 137 (referred to in this Part of the Schedule as the appointed day), is —
+1. The person who, immediately before 1st April 2005, is —

 (a) the Commissioner of Buildings; or